Bob Buckhorn: Career

-Previously, Buckhorn was the director of governmental affairs for the Builders Association of Greater Tampa.
+Buckhorn was the director of governmental affairs for the Builders Association of Greater Tampa.
 From 1987 to 1995, he served as special assistant to Tampa Mayor Sandra Freedman.
 In that role, he worked on projects such as removing MacDill Air Force Base from a Pentagon list of bases that were slated to be closed.

 He lost a Democratic primary for a Florida House Seat in 1992.
 Buckhorn was elected to the Tampa City Council in 1995 and re-elected in 1999.
 His work included expanding the homestead exemption for seniors, tightening rules on lobbying and ethics, and promoting quality of life issues.
 In 2003, he finished third among five candidates for mayor.
 After leaving the city council in 2003, Buckhorn joined Dewey Square Group, a public affairs company with a national reputation.
 He lost a race for Hillsborough County Commission in 2004, and in 2007 he opened Buckhorn Partners, a public affairs firm based in Tampa.